serverless-projects/serverless-authorizers/cognito/Cognito_issues_three_tokens/README.md

 # Tokens with User Pools

-This demo shows the real three tokens in the aws document [Using Tokens with User Pools](https://amzn.to/2fo77UI).
+This demo shows the real cognito three tokens in the aws document [Using Tokens with User Pools](https://amzn.to/2fo77UI).
 It also helps you to fully undertand how the payload looks like.

 ## Preparation